boylesoftware/x2node-rsparser/README.md

 * `reset()` - Reset the parser so it can be used again for the same query.
 The reset does not erase the markup, so once the parser is initialized, it can only be used for the same result set structure.
 The reset only clears the perser's internal state and the accumulated records collections.

+* `recordTypes` - Read-only property the provides reference to the record types library used to create the parser.

 * `records` - A read-only property, which is an array of extracted records.
 Normally, it is accessed after all of the result set rows are fed to the parser.
 The `reset()` method creates a new instance of the array, so that the reference to the previous parsing results can still be used outside of the parser.

 * `referredRecords` - The parser supports fetching records referred to by reference properties, all within the same result set as discussed later in this manual.
 The extracted referred records end up in this read-only property, which is an object with keys being the reference values (record type, hash sign, record id) and values being the record objects.
 It is a parsing result collection supplementary to the `records` property.
 The `reset()` method create a new instance of the referred records collection.

 * `merge(otherParser)` - Merge `records` and `referredRecords` in the specified other parser into this one.
-The `otherParser` must be an instance of `RSParser` containing the same number of records of the same record type with the same ids and in the same order.
+The `otherParser` must be an instance of `ResultSetParser` containing the same number of records of the same record type with the same ids and in the same order.
 Merging multiple parsers is used primarily to support loading data structures with multiple multi-element tree branches (having multiple array and/or map properties on the same nesting level).
 This topic is discussed later in this manual.

 When the `feedRow(row)` method is called, the values in the provided `row` argument are considered "raw".
 Before a value from a result set column is set into the corresponding record property it is passed through a function called *value extractor*.
-The default value extractors can be overridden by providing custom extraction functions for the extractor types in the parser constructor's `options` argument.
-The option used for that is `valueExtractors`.
-The keys are extractor types and the values are corresponding extractor functions.
+The default value extractors can be overridden by providing custom extraction functions using the modules `registerValueExtractor` function.
 The following extractor types are used:

 * `string` - Used to extract string record properties.
 The default extractor simply returns the raw value.
 * `number` - Used to extract number record properties.
 The default extractor simply returns the raw value.